pepopowitz/building-your-first-react-app/src/slides/10_props.md

 ???

-stateless function
+- looks similar to ts

+- also compile-time

-better tooling from typescript
+- better tooling from typescript

 ...